suxuekun/libpyiotcloud/_developer_guide/README_rest_api.md

 		   {'status': 'NG', 'message': string}
 		   MFA must be manually enabled before Login within MFA MFA code has 3 minutes validity.
 It cannot be modified in Cognito.
+		   //
+		   // Resend OTP
+		   //   To resend OTP for CONFIRM SIGN-UP page, use RESEND CONFIRMATION CODE api
+		   //   To resend OTP for CONFIRM FORGOT PASSWORD page, use FORGOT PASSWORD api
+		   //   To resend OTP for CONFIRM VERIFY PHONE NUMBER page, use VERIFY PHONE NUMBER api
+		   //   To resend OTP for USER LOCKOUT RESET PASSWORD page, use FORGOT PASSWORD api
+		   //   To resend OTP for LOGIN MFA page is NOT possible with Cognito
+		   //
+		   // There is no lockout due for invalid OTP.
+Lockout is only for invalid password

 		S. GET ORGANIZATIONS
 		-  Request: